Follow-Up Emails for Job Interviews: 3 Templates

 [Phone number]

-Feeling anxious before and even during an interview is completely normal.
-You can help prepare for your next interview with these tips and tricks to help be less nervous.
-Depending on the position and company, you may need to do several interviews with different team members or even the company's leadership.
-After you breathe a sigh of relief after each interview, remember you still have one more task to check off your list: the follow-up.
+Depending on the position and company, you may need to do several interviews with different team members or even company leadership.
+After finishing each interview, remember you still have one more task to check off your list: the follow-up.

 What to say

-What to say during a follow-up email depends on where you are in the interview process.
-Early in the interviews, after you meet with a recruiter or hiring manager, send a quick thank-you to express your interest and gratitude.
-If you’re still waiting to hear back with the next steps in a week, you can send a follow-up asking for an update.
+What you include in a follow-up email depends on where you are in the interview process.
+After an initial conversation with a recruiter or hiring manager, a quick thank-you message is a great way to show appreciation and reinforce your interest.
+If it’s been a week since your last update, you can appropriately send a follow-up to check in on next steps.

 Follow-ups typically fall into one of three categories: